 Filing for bankruptcy has quite a reputation.
 Some people think that it’s an easy way out of all their debts.
 But filing for bankruptcy does not just eliminate your debt.
 There’s a trade-off — your debts will be eliminated but some of your property will be liquidated, and the money from that is what your trustee uses to pay off your creditors.

 At first glance, it’s easy to assume that filing for bankruptcy in Fort Collins will cause you to lose everything so that enough money can be liquidated to settle your debts.
 But the system is not that cruel.
 In fact, there are many exemptions and considerations in place to protect you and your assets.
-You can either choose to claim federal exemptions or state exemptions and talk to a bankruptcy attorney for advice.
+You can either choose to claim federal exemptions or state exemptions and talk to a bankruptcy lawyer for advice.

 Your properties and assets that can be exempted under federal exemptions include:

 - Homestead exemption or equity in your primary residence – $25,150

 - Household goods and furnishings, animals, appliances, books, clothing, crops with each item worth no more than $675 – $13,400 in aggregate

 - Wildcard exemption that can be applied to any type of property – $1,325 plus up to $12,525 of unused amounts in your homestead exemption.

 On the other hand, you can exempt the following properties and assets under State exemptions: